Ivysauro/CNRT/data/Rail Transit Station Name of Airports and Railway Stations 02.md

 # Rail Transit Station Name of Airports and Railway Stations

 ## Content
-In front of “/” is Rail Transit station name, and after it is China Railway or Airport station name
+In front of “/” is Rail Transit Station name, and after it is China Railway Station name or Airport name

 *Italics* indicates the station is on plan